The coastguard can call upon the following resources:

 The coastguard can call upon a mine combatting vessel from the ministry of Defence, (for example: used for clearing out explosives and fishery control) If necessary the Coastguard can also call upon other ships of the Royal Netherlands Navy, such as frigates and hydrographical vessels and a number of smaller patrol vessels of the Militairy Police.

-Ministry of Safety and Justice:
+Ministry of Justice and Security:

 The Coastguard can call upon a number of police surveillance vessels, example: P42.
 They are stationed along the North Sea coast and the IJsselmeer